debesheedas/cil-project/README.md

 3. Training Model and Generating Predictions
 4. Combining Predictions

 Throughout our systematic and research oriented approach, we tried out various preprocessing techniques, models - each with various hyperparameter configurations.
-Hence, we decided to breakup the pipeline as above, allowing us to combine prdictions generated using different methods into a final prediction in Step 3.
+Hence, we decided to breakup the pipeline as above, allowing us to combine predictions generated using different methods into a final prediction in Step 4.

 ## Setup Instructions